Quentendo64/TonieToolbox/README.md

 This project is an independent, community-driven effort created for educational and personal use purposes.

-- tonies®, toniebox®, Hörfigur® are registered trademarks of [tonies GmbH](https://tonies.com).
+- tonies®, toniebox®, and Hörfigur® are registered trademarks of [tonies GmbH](https://tonies.com).
 - This project is not affiliated with, endorsed by, or connected to tonies GmbH in any way.
 - TonieToolbox is provided "as is" without warranty of any kind, either express or implied.
 - Users are responsible for ensuring their usage complies with all applicable copyright and intellectual property laws.
 - This tool is intended for personal use with legally owned content only.

 By using TonieToolbox, you acknowledge that the authors of this software take no responsibility for any potential misuse or any damages that might result from the use of this software.

+## Support

+If you need help, have questions, or want to report a bug, please use the following channels:

+- [GitHub Issues](https://github.com/Quentendo64/TonieToolbox/issues) for bug reports and feature requests
+- [GitHub Discussions](https://github.com/Quentendo64/TonieToolbox/discussions) for general questions and community support
+- [HOWTO Guide](HOWTO.md) for common usage instructions